 Kindly note, the selection process will take place after the application deadline, the priority will be given to the candidates from the countries where IMSMA NG is being implemented.

 The GICHD is committed to diverse and open participation in our training and workshops.
 Therefore, we highly encourage women, members of underrepresented groups and individuals with disabilities to apply.

-The selection process (to a maximum of 12 participants) will be completed over the following few weeks and will prioritise applicants from National Mine Action Programmes and their Operating Partners who are or will be posted to Information Management positions within their respective organisations.
+The selection process will be completed over the following few weeks and will prioritise applicants from National Mine Action Programmes and their Operating Partners who are or will be posted to Information Management positions within their respective organisations.